Panamá operates on the Central Time Zone.

 Panama’s electric voltage is 120, 60 cycle.
 Adapters are available in local shops.

 Panamá utilizes the metric system, a bit of a hybrid yet, with some of the Imperial system tossed in.
-To sustain the status quo.

-You’ll soon note that speed, distance, temperature are in metric.
+Speed, distance, temperature are in metric.

 Food, weight, volume (ie. gasoline) are in liters and kilograms (food).